 Analysis: The school met this standard.
-The school leader confirmed the Board Documents Binder is kept on the office copy room shelf.
-It is brought to each board meeting.
+The school leader confirmed that the Board Documents Binder is kept electronically which includes meeting minutes, bylaws and articles of incorporation and financial statements and that hard copies can be printed and distributed by request.
 A review of the school's website demonstrated that the statutory requirements for posting board-related information was present.